LingpengChen/SonarSweep_dataset/README.md

 ## Step 5: Crop and Enhance Camera Images

-After conversion, crop the camera and depth images to the sonar FOV and generate grayscale CLAHE-enhanced camera images:
+After conversion, crop the camera and depth images to match the sonar FOV, then generate grayscale CLAHE-enhanced camera images for SonarSweep.
+SonarSweep uses a single-channel grayscale camera image with the same FOV as the sonar image.

 ```bash
 python3 crop_and_enhance_images.py --sonar_type vfov12hfov60